bekk/firebase-workshop/_Tasks_/Chapter 2 - Firestore/README.md

 Select the defaults by pressing <kbd>Enter</kbd> until you see:

 ```
- ✔Firebase initialization complete!
+ ✔ Firebase initialization complete!
 ```

 ### Add firebaseConfig to firebase.js

 The last thing you need to do is to fill out `firebaseConfig` in the file `firebase.js`.
 This is necessary for the app to communicate with Firestore.

-Go to Project Settings in the [Firebase Console](https://console.firebase.google.com).
+1. Go to Project Settings in the [Firebase Console](https://console.firebase.google.com).

-Clock "Add Web App" under `Your Apps`.
+2. Click "Add Web App" under "Your Apps".

-Give your app a cool name, like "Quiz Game 2000 🧠". 🆒
+3. Give your app a cool name, like "Quiz Game 2000 🧠". 🆒

-Check the "also setup hosting.." option and select the app you just created.
+4. Check the "also setup hosting.." option and select the app you just created.
+5. Click "Register app".

-Copy the `firebaseConfig` JSON-object to your clipboard and paste it into `firebase.js`.
+6. Copy the `firebaseConfig` JSON-object to your clipboard and paste it into `src/firebase.js`.

-Your app is now ready to connect to Firestore! 🎉
+7. Your app is now ready to connect to Firestore! 🎉

 <details><summary>💡 Tips </summary>

 </br>

-> Remember to check out the official documentation on Firestore: https://firebase.google.com/docs/firestore.
+> Check out the official documentation on Firestore: https://firebase.google.com/docs/firestore.

 </details>